Huskarhero/django-shop/docs/reference/notifications.rst

 Notification attachments
 ------------------------

-Choose none, one or more static files to be attached to each email.
+Chose none, one or more static files to be attached to each email.
 This typically is a PDF with the terms and conditions.
 We normally want to send them only to our customers, but not to the staff users, otherwise we'd fill up their mail inbox with countless attachments.